 When performing the year end stock take, ensure you only value usable stock.
 If something is damaged or obsolete, make sure it is clearly identified and valued accordingly.

-Review the fixed asset register, and if there are items that have been scrapped, broken or stolen, ensure they are noted on the fixed asset register for your accountant to write them off.
+Review the fixed asset register, if there are items that have been scrapped, broken or stolen, ensure they are noted on the fixed asset register.

 You should consider whether you are claiming everything against the business which you are entitled to.
 For example, do you store the business records or stock at home, meet clients, or do your paperwork in the evenings?
 If so you are able to claim an appropriate proportion of your household bills.